Artist painting in Hosier Lane

 • Fitzroy

-Staying in Melbourne's city is always fun, but if you want to explore other areas, Fitzroy is fab – think cute retro secondhand shops and buzzing cafés to vibey artist markets, and loads of pubs and bars.
+Staying in Melbourne's city is always fun, but if you want to explore other areas, Fitzroy is fab – think cute, retro secondhand shops and buzzing cafés, to vibey artist markets, and loads of pubs and bars.
 And The StandardX is our hotel pick.
 It’s a little bougie, but still artsy enough to feel like it belongs to Melbourne's northside.
 The designers have taken inspiration from Fitzroy’s post-punk 'Little Band' scene of the late '70s and early '80s, paying homage to its music venues, street art and café culture.
-The rooms are minimalistically designed, yet contain everything you need for your stay – and in big news, the affordable hotel has just been awarded the coveted Style & Design Hotel Award in the La Liste World's Best Hotels 2025 rankings – the only Australian property to make this year's prestigious global list.
+The rooms are minimalistically designed, yet contain everything you need for your stay.
+The fairly affordable hotel was awarded the coveted Style & Design Hotel Award in the La Liste World's Best Hotels 2025 rankings – the only Australian property to make this year's prestigious global list.
 Major.

 Recommended